intellij-rust/intellij-rust/CONTRIBUTING.md

 `./gradlew :task` executes the task only for Rust plugin, `:intellij-toml:task` will run the task for TOML and `./gradlew task` will do for both.

+### Modules

+Rust plugin sources are divided into several modules.
+Each module (except root) supports some functionality in particular IDE or integrate with another plugin.
+Like debugging in CLion or integration with `TOML` plugin.

+The main goal is to separate code that can be compiled only with specific dependencies (IDEA, CLion or another plugin) from each other.
+It helps to avoid accidental using of code from wrong optional dependency.
+Also, it should allow us to compile and run tests of core module with different platforms like IDEA and CLion but currently it's not implemented yet.

+The current Rust plugin modules:
+* `:` - root/core module
+* `:idea` - contains code available only in IDEA
+* `:debugger` - debugger related code
+* `:toml` - integration with TOML plugin
+* `:intelliLang` - integration with [intelliLang](https://github.com/JetBrains/intellij-community/tree/master/plugins/IntelliLang) plugin
+* `:copyright` - integration with [copyright](https://github.com/JetBrains/intellij-community/tree/master/plugins/copyright) plugin

+If you want to implement integration with another plugin/IDE, you should create a new gradle module for that.

 ### Platform versions

 We usually support the latest release platform version and EAPs of next version.